Sdcrouse/periodic-table-cli-gem/NOTES.md

 In the CLI class, maybe split #list_properties_of into #basic_properties and #more_properties...

+The text colors are best seen against a black background.
+It may be a good idea to use the colorize gem to make the background of the text black, so that it displays the same on multiple local environments.

 Ideas for more features ------------------------------------------------------------------

 •	Be able to return to the Main Menu from ANYWHERE in the program.